ni/data-record-ad/CONTRIBUTING.md

+# Branches

+All development work will be completed in a branch.
+The branch will follow the naming convention _users/<firstinitiallastname>/<task>_.
+For example, if a developer named John Smith creates an IO plugin for acquisition of a thermocouple, a valid branch name is _users/jsmith/IOpluginThermocoupleAcq_.

 # Plugins

 Submit a PR for your plugin.
 Fill out the PR template and attach a log of your tests running locally.